PE and Sport

 - Eco Club

 Our goal is to encourage water safety and a basic competence in the water.
 We aim to train children to be able to swim a distance of 25M.
 The children have swimming lessons at Strode Swimming pool in Street.
-Currently, we take Year 4 children during the autumn term and Year 3 during the summer term.
-As well as this we offer intervention swimming lessons for Year 4 children during the spring term (this is by invite only).
+Currently, we take Year 5 children during the autumn term, Year 4 children in the spring term and Year 3 during the summer term.

 As well as curriculum PE we are keen to offer the children as many physical experiences as possible.
 These vary from year to year but have included: